OET Nursing Speaking: Role Plays, Samples & Practice

 Rapport, empathy, and active listening throughout the interaction

-Elicit and acknowledge patient concerns, values, and expectations
+Elicit and acknowledge the scenario person's concerns, values, and expectations

 Clear signposting, sequencing, and summarizing to guide the interaction